torvalds/linux/Documentation/input/devices/atarikbd.rst

     ss                  ; second

 All time-of-day data should be sent to the ikbd in packed BCD format.
-Any digit that is not a valid BCD digit should be treated as a 'don't care' and not alter that particular field of the date or time.
+Any digit that is yest a valid BCD digit should be treated as a 'don't care' and yest alter that particular field of the date or time.
 This permits setting only some subfields of the time-of-day clock.

 INTERROGATE TIME-OF-DAT CLOCK